sfu-rsl/symrustc/README.rst

 as well as its generated documentation:
 `https://aflplus.plus/libafl-book/ <https://aflplus.plus/libafl-book/>`_.
-Note that while we are using a modified version of LibAFL in SymRustC, we believe that all our modifications on LibAFL are only affecting its execution engine, and not the way it is presenting its output.
+Note that while we are using a modified version of LibAFL in SymRustC, all our modifications on LibAFL are only affecting its execution engine, and not the way it is presenting its output.

-As a summary of what we have understood from LibAFL's source and documentation, output lines in \ ``_*_server``\  correspond to regular printing of the state of the fuzzing experiment, i.e. printed at regular intervals.
+Output lines in \ ``_*_server``\  correspond to regular printing of the state of the fuzzing printed at regular intervals.
 The user can there notice that each line has a field called \ ``objectives``\ , followed by a natural number.
-One of the most important information here is to detect if this
-\ ``objectives``\  field ever increases.
-If so, it means the tool has found a problem, as we configured LibAFL to make the
-\ ``objectives``\  be increased whenever our example binary exits with an error status.
+One of the most important information here is to detect if this \ ``objectives``\  field ever increases.
+If so, it means the tool has found a problem, as we configured LibAFL to make the \ ``objectives``\  be increased whenever our example binary exits with an error status.

 If the execution of a binary is not successful, it can be of crucial importance to find out the input making the error happened, as well as